optimalisatie/exec.js/README.md

 # Cancellable Javascript Code Runner  [![npm version](https://badge.fury.io/js/exec.js.svg)](http://badge.fury.io/js/exec.js)
 exec.js (534 bytes) is a high performance and low latency javascript code runner that enables to isolate and abort javascript code execution, including setTimeout/setInterval, promises and Fetch requests.
 It supports most browsers including IE.

-The code is executed in an isolated container with full access to DOM and the ability to return original objects without serialization, cloning or the need for transferable objects.
-The speed is 10-20x better than a WebWorker (see [tests](https://github.com/optimalisatie/exec.js/tree/master/tests)).
+The code is executed in an isolated container with full access to DOM and the ability to return functions and objects without serialization, cloning or the need for transferable objects.
+The speed is 10x better than a WebWorker (see [tests](https://github.com/optimalisatie/exec.js/tree/master/tests)).

-In some modern browsers (Chrome 55+) the code is executed in a separate thread (multithreading). (see Chrome [OOPIF](https://www.chromium.org/developers/design-documents/oop-iframes))
+In some modern browsers (Chrome 55+) the code is executed in a separate thread (multithreading). (see Chrome [OOPIF](https://www.chromium.org/developers/design-documents/oop-iframes)).
+Chrome 55+ is used by over 50% of all internet users.

 # Install